gabriel-ing/Quickstarts/GettingStartedWithIRISCommunity/GettingStartedWithIRISCommunity.md

 #### Terminating Instance

-When you are finished working with your InterSystems IRIS Community Edition instance, its worth Terminating it to avoid excess charges (or wasting the free credits if you are using the free tier).
+When you are finished working with your InterSystems IRIS Community Edition instance, consider terminating it to avoid excess charges (or wasting free credits).

 ![Terminate Instance](TerminateInstance.png)

-So there you have it, a functional version of InterSystems IRIS running completely for free on the cloud!
+You now have a fully functional InterSystems IRIS instance running in the cloud—completely free and ready for exploration.